The Community Science Lab - sites of activity (2)

 RCT refused planning permission in 2021, but Heidelberg appealed successfully to the Planning and Environment Inspectorate Wales (PEDW) in 2022.
 The Welsh Government then gave planning permission to extend the quarry.
 Heidelberg has indicated 2047 is now the quarry's reclamation date.
 Some members of the protest group have been undertaking community science and citizen science activity - chiefly monitoring the air quality, the numbers of HGVs, cracks in people's houses and noise levels - as well as peaceful street protesting (see, for example, ITV Wales' coverage and Byline Cymru's coverage).

 There appear to be particular mental and physical health impacts on the community whose members, until recently, believed that the quarrying would finally stop in 2022.
 Anecdotal evidence from the area also includes the increased incidence of asthma and certain cancers plus heart, lung and kidney problems which residents fear could be associated with long-term exposure to silica dust (i.e. these exposures at whatever levels may have been cumulatively impacting upon other known individual exposures to tobacco smoke and exhaust fumes, for example).
-Nevertheless, the conclusion of the statutory health authorities in Hanson's 2021 Environmental Statement (see Non-Technical Summary) and PEDW's 2022 Report is that such concerns are unfounded.
+Nevertheless, in the face of calls by the statutory health authorities for stricter health impact assessment (HIA) in Hanson's 2021 Environmental Statement (see Non-Technical Summary), the developer and PEDW in 2022 claim that such concerns are unfounded.
 The latter's opinion, in particular, is that the risks associated with quarrying at Craig Yr Hesg can be managed perfectly safely until 2047.

 Starting in mid 2024, Cardiff University's School of Geography and Planning was invited to begin documenting the planning history and citizen science occurring at the site.

-In July 2025, two SmartCitizen air quality monitors from FabLabBarcelona were added to the community's pre-existing monitoring stations thanks to impact funding from the School of Geography and Planning.
+In July 2025, two SmartCitizen air quality monitors from FabLabBarcelona were added to the community's pre-existing monitoring kits thanks to impact funding from the School of Geography and Planning.
 Environmental monitoring data streams from Monitor #1 and Monitor #2 include airborne particulate matter (PM) down to PM1 or 1 micron or less in diameter (much thinner than a human hair).
-As this baseline data builds up over the next 12 months and beyond, schools, colleges and residents in the local area will be encouraged to log in and download the data files of readings which can be turned into charts and graphs which may, or may not (assuming all is safe), record localised emissions after blasting events.
-Trust, but verify...
+As this baseline data builds up over the next 12 months and beyond, schools, colleges and residents in the local area will be encouraged to log in and download the data files of readings which can be turned into charts and graphs.
+These may or may not capture localised noise and emissions after blasting events.
+Some community members are prepared to 'trust', so long as they can independently 'verify'...

 © Nick Hacking